June 19, 2015

 No.210/211 (orange) by Rothko.
 That's one of pieces was learning a speech about for my high school graduation exam!

 No.210/211 (orange) by Rothko.
-One of many pieces I was learning a speech about for my high school graduation exam..
+I learned a speech about that for my high school graduation exam..

 There aren’t many galleries of this scale in the US that operate without taxpayers’ money and allow people in free of charge.